-Over the past few years, there has been a sharp rise in the popularity of non-gluten and gluten-free products.
+Over the past few years, there has been a sharp rise in the popularity of non-gluten and gluten-free products, specially Japanese non gluten rice flour.
 Shoppers with Celiac disease or a gluten sensitivity, along with those who are simply looking to enjoy a healthier diet, are swapping out common foods for options with far less gluten – including Japanese non-gluten rice flour.

 Non-Gluten Rice Flour and Your Food

 For people with gluten sensitivity or Celiac disease, consuming gluten can lead to some unfortunate side effects.
 This protein can cause bloating, constipation, headaches, and a number of other uncomfortable symptoms, so it should be no surprise that these individuals seek to avoid gluten as much as possible.

 Of course, avoiding gluten is not always an easy feat; this protein is present in most products that use barley, wheat, and rye, including breads, pasta, cereals, and even beer.
 How can people avoid consuming gluten in their everyday diets?
 One simple way is to use gluten-free or non-gluten varieties of their favorite foodstuff.